 BIRD CONTROL OPTIONS

 We have two options when dealing with bird control , bird removal and the use of bird deterrents: Trapping & Hazing.

 Trapping involves catching the birds live under a PERMIT and removing them from the property.
 I am not going to candy coat this, although I am a licensed Wildlife rehabber and it goes against my typical practice to save everything… We do not release the birds.
 We euthanize them.
-Under some special circumstances for larger birds, we can dress them out and donate to charity.
 The reason for this – Birds FLY.
 So if we relocate them they will make it back to your home before we could.
 Relocation is not an option and knowing that we will not take money in the case where we know in advance it is completely ineffective.
 Therefore, we try our best to avoid trapping and focus more on hazing measures.

-Hazing involves the use of multiple measures: physical, electronic & visual scare tactics.
+We prefer BIRD HAZING which involves the use of multiple measures: physical, electronic & visual scare tactics.
 Once the birds feel enough pressure they will relocate to a place where they feel more comfortable.
 All hazing measures are dependent on the exact specifics of your situation.
 For a reasonable fee, we will come to your property to assess the situation and determine what hazing measures are required and provide you with a strategy for us to implement and costs involved.
 We have a long history of tremendous success with hazing measures.

 Then we can implement long term bird deterrents to prevent future nesting and nuisance bird problems.